A Gelato Judge’s Guide to the Best Gelato in Bologna

 Gelatauro

-One Bologna’s most exciting gelaterias founded in 1998 by Calabrian-born Giovanni Figliomeni takes its name from the mythical ‘tori’ or bulls of ancient Greek and Roman myths, a nod both to the fact that ice cream is made from cow’s milk and wafer cones are shaped like their horns.
-But Gelatauro is so much more than a creative name.
-The gelateria was named best in Europe by Focus magazine, got a coveted mention on famed David Lebovitz’s blog and even made it on the London Time’s list of 30 things to eat before you die.
+One of Bologna’s most reliable yet exciting gelaterias founded in 1998 by Calabrian-born Giovanni Figliomeni takes its name from the mythical ‘tori’ or bulls of ancient Greek and Roman myths, a nod both to the fact that ice cream is made from cow’s milk and wafer cones are shaped like their horns.

 While it’s location is 100% Northern Italy, its flavours aren’t, drawing inspiration from the distinct aromas of Southern Italy in gelatos like the “Principe di Calabria” (bergamot and jasmine) and “Regno delle Due Sicilie” (almond and Bronte pistachio).
 In keeping with its southern influences, the gelateria also makes a selection of Sicilian cakes and desserts as well as chocolates and truffles scented with candied fruits, nuts and spices like saffron and ginger.
+Don’t sleep on their affogato for a true pick me up (trust that pistachio is a great pick).

 Opening hours: Tuesday- Thursday 8:30am to 10:30pm, Friday and Saturday 8:30am to 11:30pm and Sunday 9am to 8:30pm